SrijanDevOps/Javascript-begin/README.md

 # Javascript-begin
-A code repo for javascipt
+A code repo for javascipt at chai or code channel